Carnicella’s Real Life Issues

 Problem #2: Zero Recognition

-“At that time, almost everyone wanted us to fail.” — Norma
+“At that time, almost everyone wanted us to fail.” — My mom

 The second biggest challenge she shared was the constant feeling of zero recognition.
-Add to that the fact that some family members, friends, and outside individuals low-key wanted her to fail.
+Some family members, friends, and outside individuals wanted her to fail.
 They wanted to be able to say they were right.

-She made a great point: there’s no Employee of the Month parking spot.
+She made a great point: There’s no Employee of the Month parking spot.
 There’s no paycheck at the end of the week to reward you for your hard work.
-There’s absolutely zero recognition outside of the household — and that can take a mental toll.
-The lack of rewards makes it hard to recognize all the wins you’re actually achieving along the way.
+There’s absolutely zero recognition outside of the household, and that can take a mental toll.
+The lack of rewards makes it hard to recognize all the wins you achieve along the way.
 She believed this was because you’re always focused on conquering the next challenge.

 Solution

-⬩(David’s 2¢) When we’re chasing down a vision we truly want, it can feel like we’re the only ones on the path.
-Whether it’s your family on a homeschooling journey or your personal goal in life, there will be times when no one’s in your corner cheering you on or validating your choices.
-These are the moments when you have to dig deep and become your own biggest supporter.
+⬩(David’s 2¢) When we chase down a vision we truly want, it can feel lonely.
+Whether it’s your family on a homeschooling journey or your personal goal in life, there will be times when no one’s in your corner to cheer you on or validate your choices.
+In these moments, you must dig deep and become your own biggest supporter.
 Once you succeed, everyone will say they always knew you could do it.
 But those same people usually won’t be there during the journey.
-Thankfully, as homeschool families, we have each other and this community — but always remember: you have to believe before everyone else does.
+Thankfully, as homeschool families, we have each other and this community—but always remember: You must believe before everyone else does.

 Problem #3: Comparison

-Even though she was a teacher, she still constantly questioned whether she was doing enough to help us succeed.
+Even though she was a teacher, she still constantly questioned herself.
+Was she doing enough?
 She pointed out that letting these negative thoughts in would trigger a pattern of self-doubt and worry about whether she was doing the right thing.

 Solution

-As a certified teacher, I understand why she was nervous about us not being where we needed to be.
+As a certified teacher, I understand why she was nervous about us not being where we were supposed to be.
 She emphasized that moms who aren’t certified teachers might struggle with this even more.

 The way she powered through those limiting beliefs was thanks to my dad.
 He simply doesn’t care what others think.
 Whenever she got nervous about keeping up with the school system, he would always remind her that it didn’t matter what other people were doing.
-If they both knew they were making the right moves and taking the appropriate actions, all they needed to focus on was our growth and ground themselves in that.
+If they both knew they made the right choices and took the appropriate actions, they needed to focus on our growth and ground themselves in that.

 ⬩(David’s 2¢) The struggle with comparison in homeschooling is no different from what we face in life.
-It’s easy to fall into the pattern of comparing where you are to everyone else.
-But any time you shift your focus away from your own goals, you’re limiting yourself.
-I fully believe: where attention goes, energy flows.
-If you’re constantly in a state of comparison — whether it’s about money, cars, or even your spouse — you’re never going to achieve what you’re after.
+It’s easy to fall into the pattern of comparing ourselves to others.
+But any time you shift your focus away from your own goals, you limit yourself.
+I fully believe that where attention goes, energy flows.
+If you’re constantly in a state of comparison—whether it’s about money, cars, or even your spouse—you’re never going to achieve your goals.
 No one can completely avoid comparison.
 It’s human nature.
-What I suggest is my 5-second rule: whenever I catch myself in a negative thought pattern, I take five deep breaths.
-Then I flood my brain with solutions for how to achieve my goals, or I tune into all the memories of actions I’ve taken that brought me closer to where I want to be.

 Conclusion

-At the end of the day, every homeschool journey comes with its own challenges.
+Truthfully, every homeschool journey comes with its own challenges.
 What matters most is the mindset you bring to the table: focusing on solutions, staying committed, and remembering why you chose this path in the first place.
-If you keep showing up and doing the work, the wins will add up — even if no one else sees them yet.
+If you keep showing up and doing the work, the wins will add up even if no one else sees them yet.